Particular/docs.particular.net/nservicebus/serialization/newtonsoft.md

 ## Compatibility with the core JSON serializer

-Up to Version 6 of NServiceBus a [JSON serializer based on Json.net](json.md) was bundled inside the core package.
+Up to NServiceBus version 6, a [JSON serializer based on Json.NET](json.md) was bundled with the core package.
 This section outlines the compatibility considerations when switching to this serializer.

 ### No support for `XContainer` and `XDocument` properties